neondatabase/website/content/docs/guides/read-replica-data-analysis.md

     </CodeBlock>

-    If you expect a high number of connections, select **Enable pooling** to add the `-pooler` flag to the connection string or example.
+    If you expect a high number of connections, select **Pooled connection** to add the `-pooler` flag to the connection string.

     The information in your connection string corresponds to the following connection details:

     - role: `daniel`
     - password:`<pasword>`
     - hostname: `ep-mute-rain-952417.us-east-2.aws.neon.tech`
     - database name: `neondb`.
-This ihe default Neon database.
+This is the read-to-use database created with your project.
 Your database name may differ.

     When you use a read-only connection string, you are connecting to a read replica.
 No write operations are permitted on this connection.

+1. Connect to your application from a client such as `psql` or add the connection details to your application.
+For example, to connect using `psql`, issue the following command:

+    ```bash
+    psql postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb
+    ```

 ## Run the analytics query on the read replica